tf198/annex-librarian/README.md

 You can build the index on __any__ clone without pulling in the annexed files.
 Web interface will pull them in from another location on demand.

-Includes basic extractors for images and PDFs that create html representations of the objects but these are optional and you can implement your own indexing strategy if required.
+Includes basic inspectors for `images` and `PDFs` that create `json` representations of the objects but these are optional and you can implement your own indexing strategy if required.

 Adds a couple of extra files to the `git-annex` branch:

-111/222/SHA256E-s12--aa...ff.json: JSON representation of the file.
+111/222/SHA256E-s12--aa...ff.info: JSON representation of the file.

 111/222/SHA256E-s12-aa...ff.jpg: Preview image - should be less than 10K.
 This can be annexed - TODO: figure out how we exclude these....